Igor Nikolayev: Biography

-Nikolayev was born in Kholmsk, Sakhalin Oblast, into the family of Sakhalin-marinist poet Yury Nikolayev.
-He graduated from pop Branch (class composer Igor Yakushenko) of the Moscow Institute of Culture.
-In the early 1980s he worked in the ensemble "Recital" of Alla Pugacheva on keyboard and as an arranger.
-In 1983 Alla Pugacheva and Nikolayev recorded songs "Iceberg", "Tell, birds!", which made Nikolayev famous author.
-He has a daughter Yulia Igorevna Nikolaeva from his first marriage.
-There was a second marriage with singer Natasha Koroleva.
-He has a daughter Veronika Igorevna Nikolaeva from his second marriage with singer Yulia Proskuryakova, who in 2021 started a scandal with insults to people who occupied her parking space for cars.
+Nikolayev was born in Kholmsk, Sakhalin Oblast, into the family of the Sakhalin marinist poet Yury Nikolayev.
+He graduated from the pop branch (class of the composer Igor Yakushenko) of the Moscow Institute of Culture.
+In the early 1980s, he worked in Alla Pugacheva's ensemble "Recital" as a keyboardist and arranger.
+In 1983, Pugacheva and Nikolayev recorded the songs "Iceberg" and "Tell, Birds!", which established him as a celebrated composer.
+He has a daughter, Yulia Igorevna Nikolaeva, from his first marriage.
+His second marriage was to the singer Natasha Koroleva.
+He has a further daughter, Veronika Igorevna Nikolaeva, from his second marriage to the singer Yulia Proskuryakova, who in 2021 attracted public attention after insulting a neighbour who had occupied her parking space.

 Solo career

-His solo singing career began in 1986, with his debut song "Mill".
-He was recipient of national music awards "Ovation 1995" in the category "composer".
+His solo singing career began in 1986, with the release of his debut song, "Mill".
+He was the recipient of the national music award "Ovation 1995" in the category "Composer".

-Igor Nikolaev – holds the prestigious music awards: "Ovation-92" – for the album "Dolphin and mermaid", "Ovation-95" – in the nomination composer year, "Ovation-97" – in the nomination poet year, "Ovation-99" – in the nomination composer year, "Song-99" – for his outstanding contribution to the development of songs (aide Prize Isaak Dunayevsky), "Golden Gramophone Award-2001" – for the song "Five Reasons", "Best composer in 2002" – prize of the festival "Pesnya Goda".
+Nikolayev has won a number of prestigious music awards.
+These include: "Ovation-92", for the album Dolphin and Mermaid; "Ovation-95", in the nomination Composer of the Year; "Ovation-97", in the nomination Poet of the Year; "Ovation-99", in the nomination Composer of the Year; "Song-99", for his outstanding contribution to the development of song (the Isaak Dunayevsky Prize); the "Golden Gramophone Award-2001", for the song "Five Reasons"; and "Best Composer in 2002", a prize awarded at the "Pesnya Goda" festival.

-In 2004 he became a composer at Star Factory 4.
+In 2004, he served as a composer on Star Factory 4.